richdevelopments/corporate-dashboard/README.md

 ## Features Left to Implement

-1. Used DC.js and Crossfilter to make charts even more interactive.
+1. In future releases I will be looking to migrate the code so it works better with DC and Crossfilter to make charts even more interactive.
 2. Add more areas of a company to display the data of.
-3. Add more interesting graphs
+3. Add more interesting graphs.
+4. Make Pricing and FAQ footer links work.

 # Data